ahir-chatterjee/league-analytics/README.md

 # league-analytics
-League of Legends analytics by Ahir Chatterjee
+League of Legends analytics by Ahir Chatterjee (CrusherCake)